 I’ve added nutritional information for the 3rd option to the recipe.

-A bit about the stabilized whipped cream
+How to make the low carb stabilized whipped cream

-If you are serving up your black forest cake right away, use regular whip cream.
-If you are going to store the cake in the fridge for any amount of time I recommend adding a bit of cream cheese.
+If you are serving up your black forest cake right away, use regular whip cream if you are going to store the cake in the fridge for any amount of time I recommend adding a bit of cream cheese.
 It makes the whipped cream thicker, almost cheesecake-like (ok, who can complain about that!), and works well with that cherry filling.

 I’ve added the cream cheese to the recipe nutritional value, but if you want to skip it, you can use fresh whip cream with a bit of sweetener and vanilla.